bkesterbyld/maroon-potato/src/pages/usecases.md

           functions that have performance limits.
 You can deploy full backend functionality next to your users, while keeping copies synced globally without massive data transfers.
-Above does this with Active Data Management technology that detects field-level changes in data sets from native logic, replicating only changed data.
+Above does this with Active Data Management technology that detects field-level changes in data sets, replicating only the changes.
 Because the service is no code, it enables you to create an autonomous global processing network that is extremley easy to maintain and extend.

           Above couples this global processing with powerful, advanced computing